 - Fail Message: This error will display to any user who does not pass reCAPTCHA’s verification test.

 - No-Conflict Mode: If reCAPTCHA is being loaded more than once on your site (for example, by both WPForms and your WordPress theme), this can prevent reCAPTCHA from working properly.
-No conflict mode will remove any reCAPTCHA code that’s not loaded by WPForms.
+No-Conflict Mode will remove any reCAPTCHA code that’s not loaded by WPForms.
 However, we highly recommend getting in touch with our support team if you’re at all unsure whether to use this option.

 Be sure to click on the Save Settings button at the bottom of this page to store your setting changes.

-Additional Steps ONLY for AMP Users
+Additional Steps ONLY for AMP Users (for reCAPTCHA v3 only)

 If you’re running Google AMP on your WordPress site, then you’ll need to make an extra adjustment in your reCAPTCHA setup to ensure compatibility with AMP.

-Note: When running Google AMP along with reCAPTCHA, a reCAPTCHA badge will not display on the front end of your site.
+Note: When running Google AMP along with reCAPTCHA, a reCAPTCHA badge will not display on the frontend of your site.

 Underneath the reCAPTCHA keys, click Go To Settings.

-This will open your reCAPTCHA settings up again, however now you’ll be shown an extra setting that was hidden earlier.
+This will open up your reCAPTCHA settings again, however, now you’ll be shown an extra setting that was hidden earlier.

 Towards the bottom of this page, check the new box labeled Allow this key to work with AMP pages.
 Then, click Save once more.